ipoerner/docker-in-a-box/README.md

 Under the premise that you're working with VirtualBox as a provider for Vagrant and Ubuntu is your OS of choice, preseeding comes as a natural choice for automating the installation process.
+When a new Ubuntu release comes around, you want to be able to switch seamlessly without any manual steps involved.

-Future versions of this... tool may add support for other OS and different providers.
+Future versions of this tool may add support for other OS and different providers.
+Please feel inspired!
 I'd be happy to see contributions of any kind!

 ## Usage